 It’s not always clear what Amazon carries when it comes to the things-to-hang-on-your-wall department.
-(There’s a lot of weirdness like this.)
-But if you know what to search for and where to look, there are actually some fabulous finds — 17 of which we’ve gathered below.
+(There’s a lot of stuff like this.)
+But if you know what to search for and where to look, there are actually some fabulous posters and prints — 26 of which we’ve gathered below.

-Photographer O. Winston Link spent a good chunk of the late 1950s traveling through small southern towns, documenting the steam engine’s last hurrah and the major role it played in peoples’ lives.
-This one is of a group of friends hanging out by a swimming pool as a train zooms by, and feels so ’50s.
+Photographer O. Winston Link spent a good part of the late 1950s traveling through small southern towns, documenting the steam engine’s last hurrah and the major role it played in people’s lives.
+This image is of a group of friends hanging out by a swimming pool as a train zooms by, and it feels so ’50s.

 The Supremes at Lincoln Center, courtesy of famed illustrator Joe Eula.

-A 1979 gallery exhibit poster that (very helpfully) comes framed.
+A 1979 exhibition poster that (very helpfully) comes framed.